 - Helping increase the capacity and accessibility of social services (particularly malaria prevention and control services) while ensuring access to more nutritious foods.

-Burkina Faso and Niger form the two focus countries where USAID is carrying out its resilience agenda in the Sahel.
-In this effort, USAID is coordinating all of its programs with the Government of Burkina Faso (GoBF), other donors—particularly G8 member countries under a New Alliance for Nutrition and Food Security—and regional organizations such as the Permanent Interstate Committee for Drought Control in the Sahel (CILSS) and the Economic Community of West African States (ECOWAS).
+Burkina Faso and Niger form the two focus countries where we are carrying out our resilience agenda in the Sahel.
+We coordinate all of our programs with the Government of Burkina Faso, other donors—particularly G8 member countries under a New Alliance for Nutrition and Food Security—and regional organizations such as the Permanent Interstate Committee for Drought Control in the Sahel and the Economic Community of West African States (ECOWAS).

-Key to the success of USAID’s program is that Burkina remains a peaceful and secure country in a neighborhood that has experienced instability in the recent past.
-USAID builds on the many practices that Burkinabe have used to weather conflicts and natural shocks, helping them even better meeting these challenges through a wide range of activities geared to improve local governance, to strengthen the role of those who promote interethnic and religious dialogue and to help youth and women become more involved in local decision-making and cooperative action.
-Coupled with this work, USAID is supporting political party and civil society organizations that advocate for positive change and participation in elections and communicate goals through the media.
+Key to the success of our program is that Burkina remains a peaceful and secure country in a neighborhood that has experienced instability in the recent past.
+We build on the many practices that Burkinabe have used to weather conflicts and natural shocks.
+We help them better meet these challenges through activities geared to improve local governance, strengthen the role of those who promote interethnic and religious dialogue, and help youth and women become more involved in local decision-making and cooperative action.
+Coupled with this work, we support political parties and civil society organizations that advocate for positive change and participation in elections and communicate goals through the media.

-Although USAID Burkina Faso supports a myriad of activities in health, water and climate change operating under USAID’s regional and central programming, it places the highest priority in this area on combatting malaria in this country, which is among the ten countries in the world with the highest malaria disease burdens.
-USAID Burkina Faso’s health team leads programs to help the country implement its national malaria control strategic plan and achieve objectives to significantly reduce malaria morbidity and mortality, particularly among children under five and pregnant women who are the most vulnerable.
+Although we support a myriad of activities in health, water and climate change operating under our regional and central programming, we place the highest priority on combatting malaria, since Burkina is among the ten countries in the world with the highest malaria disease burdens.
+Our health team help the country implement its national malaria control strategic plan and achieve objectives to significantly reduce malaria morbidity and mortality, particularly among children under five and pregnant women who are the most vulnerable.

-USAID Burkina Faso welcomes other partnerships with civil society, particularly private businesses, that are interested in furthering its key agenda in building resilience.
+We welcome partnerships with civil society, particularly private businesses, that are interested in building resilience.